wwPDB/protein-modification-extension/Protein_modifications.md

 - Oxidation
 - Hydroxylation

-Not all modifications are assigned a protein modification type.
+Not all modifications are assigned a PCM type.
 This can be for several reasons, including:

 | Rationale                                                                 | Examples                      |